Tufts-Robotics-Club/ROS-Workshop-2023/README.md

 Example ROS node for basic movement control in TurtleSim :)

 ## How to Run
-Assuming you've followed the setup instructions sent out prior to the meeting, you should be able to run this code as follows:
+Assuming you've followed the setup instructions sent out prior to the meeting (if not, see [setup instructions](#setup-instructions) below), you should be able to run this code as follows:

 First, you should know which shell you are using (bash, zsh, etc).
 If you don't, run
 ```sh